Zunaeed-Imran/Zunaeed-Imran/README.md

 As a new junior web developer, I'm excited to apply my skills and knowledge to real-world projects and learn from experienced developers in the industry.
 I'm a quick learner, Thank you for taking the time to get to know me.

-Skills: HTML / CSS, Bootstrap, tailwind /javaScript /React/Redux/ PHP /C++ / MySQL /git / Adobe-Photoshop / Adobe-Premier-Pro
+Skills: HTML / CSS, Bootstrap, tailwind /javaScript /React/Redux/Laravel PHP /C++ / MySQL /git / Adobe-Photoshop / Adobe-Premier-Pro

-- 🔭 I’m currently InternShip on ITLogiko.
+- 🔭 I’m currently working on ITLogiko as Junior software engineer.
 - 📫 How to reach me: zunaeede@gmail.com

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' style="background-color:#a7bad1;" alt='github' height='40'>](https://github.com/Zunaeed-Imran)